wbamberg/idl-reference/docs/nsIOfflineCacheUpdate.md

 Initialize the update to only check whether there is an update
 to the manifest available (if it has actually changed on the server).

-@param aManifestURI
-       The manifest URI of the related cache.
-@param aAppID
-       Local ID of an app (optional) to check the cache update for.
-@param aInBrowser
-       Whether to check for a cache populated from browser element.
-@param aObserver
-       nsIObserver implementation that receives the result.
-       When aTopic == "offline-cache-update-available" there is an update to
-       to download.
-Update of the app cache will lead to a new version
-       download.
-       When aTopic == "offline-cache-update-unavailable" then there is no
-       update available (the manifest has not changed on the server).

 #### Parameters ####